 Where can I find more information, help and resources on depression?

-- If you are struggling and need help right now, contact the Veterans Crisis Line at 1-800-273-TALK (8255) or visit https://www.veteranscrisisline.net.
+- If you or a Veteran you know is in crisis, call the Veterans Crisis Line now.
+Dial: 988 then Press 1 or visit https://www.veteranscrisisline.net.
 You can call, text, or chat online with caring, qualified VA responders.
 Many of them are Veterans or family members of Veterans.

 - Get information about depression, treatment, and the support we offer.

 - Check out apps that support mental health.

 - Visit our self-help resources guide to get links to books, web resources, and mobile apps that have been reviewed and recommended by VA experts.

 - Go to our Make the Connection website to get resources and watch stories of Veterans, including women Veterans, who've overcome depression and other mental health challenges.